About the State of Hawaiʻi Behavioral Health Dashboard

 SUDORS is part of the larger, Overdose Data to Action (OD2A) grant from the U.S. Centers for Disease Control and Prevention (CDC).
 More information on OD2A is available at https://www.cdc.gov/drugoverdose/od2a/index.html.

 Hawaiʻi CARES crisis call data represent incoming calls to the Hawaiʻi Coordinated Access Resource Entry System (CARES) line which is a free, 24/7 coordination center for support with substance use, mental health and crisis intervention, open to all Hawaiʻi residents.
-Individuals may call 808-832-3100 from any island or toll-free 800-753-6879.
-Callers are routed to Hawaiʻi CARES if they:
+Call volumes currently reflect the number of incoming calls for mental health and crisis intervention only.

-• Dial 911 and request crisis support
+• Dial 911 and request crisis support.

 • Dial 988 (dialing code for the National Suicide Prevention Lifeline [NSPL]) from a Hawaiʻi phone number (area code 808).
-If an individual is calling from a non-Hawaiʻi phone number, the call will be routed to the local chapter based on their phoneʻs area code.
+If an individual is calling from a non-Hawaiʻi phone number, the call will be routed to the local chapter based on their phone’s area code.

 Definitions of Levels and Presenting Problems for inbound calling data can be found in this document.